-Step 1 - How To Know What You Need
+Step 1 - What Do You Need?

-At the bottom of another binge it can feel all too easy to quickly commit to the nearest clinic offering a fast detox.
+Having gone through months (years?) of denial, when we're ready for treatment, it's easy to rush ahead into the first detox provider you call.
 But, choosing the wrong provider early on, might mean drawing the wrong conclusions about recovery, and what's possible for your future.

 When Is Close To Home, Too Close To Home?